eBay/Flink-SQL-Extension/README.md

   - Refresh the page to get the latest job status

 ### 5. Linking to Flink SQL Monitoring
-  - List flink jobs and show their status
+  - List Flink jobs and show their status
   - List task managers
   - Provide external links to Flink Web UI

 ## Supported Flink Environment
-Currently, the following list of flink environment are supported:
+Currently, the following list of Flink environment are supported:

 1. Local Flink Clusters
   - Flink clusters that lives in your local environment
   - Start the SQL client with the following: ```./bin/sql-client.sh```

-Please specify the path to your flink cluster in settings of this extension.
+Please specify the path to your Flink cluster in settings of this extension.

 ## How to Install
 ### 1. Install from the VS Code Extension Marketplace